Free early learning

-All three- and four-year-olds in England can get 570 hours of free early learning or childcare per year.
+For three- and four-year-olds: All parents of three- and four-year-olds are entitled to 570 hours of free childcare per year.
 This is usually taken as 15 hours each week for 38 weeks of the year, but you can use your hours over more weeks if your childcare provider is able to be more flexible.
+Working parents of three- and four-year-olds are entitled to 30 hours per week (1,140 hours per year).

 Free childcare places are available at approved nurseries, pre-schools, schools and childminders.
 Sheffield’s Local Offer website has information about local childcare providers and the support they offer for children with additional needs or disabilities.